MZB-S2K/alx-pre_course/README.md

-this is a non empty repo
+this is a non empty readme